beattyml1/decimal/README.md

 # decimal
-1.17 kb minified but not zipped
+1kb minified but not zipped

 Functions
 - constructor(precision, value)